 This isn’t just wishful thinking.
-It’s the ancient practice of aromatherapy — a science-backed, time-tested way to support the mind, body, and spirit naturally.
+It’s the ancient practice of aromatherapy — a science-backed, time-tested way to support the mind, body, and emotions naturally.

 What Aromatherapy Really Is